rnalangan/cse15l-lab-reports/Lab1Report.md

 ***Step 3: Trying Some Commands***
 ---
-I tested some commands after on the remote connected terminal such as
+I tested some commands after on the remote connected terminal such as:

 - cd
 - ls